 See also: What the Heck is a Segment? for extensive detail on SMS segmentation.

 What happens when sending to a carrier that does not support concatenated messages?

 Even if a mobile carrier does not support concatenated messages, you can still send long SMS to recipients on that carrier.
 Twilio will divide your long message into individual SMS to meet the character limit, and automatically add page information to the beginning of each one, for example (1/2), (2/2).
 On Twilio, your message will still appear under a single Message SID.

 In addition to not supporting concatenated messages, US Cellular also limits the length of a single message to 150 characters, instead of 160.
 This means that long messages to US Cellular may segment slightly differently than those to other networks.

 Receiving inbound concatenated SMS

 Similarly, Twilio supports inbound concatenated messages up to 1,600 characters.
-Inbound messages over 160 characters will also be received on your Twilio phone number as one single message.
+Inbound messages over 160 characters long will be received on your Twilio phone number as one single message, as long as the sending carrier supports concatenation.
 The price of the inbound message will be the sum of the total number of segments.